lukas-pointner-gabriel/portfolio/README.md

   -	Designed test rig for investigating drive units with up to 3000 Nm torque and 50,000 rpm motor speed
   -	Conducted FEA and MBS to optimize mechanical test rig design
   -	Designed a reaction torque measurement system, saving ~$15,000 compared to traditional sensors
+  -	Selected, installed, and calibrated instrumentations for data collection and testing such as thermocouples, strain gauges, accelerometers
   -	Conducted risk assessments (FMEA) and implemented safety measures

 **Conducted comprehensive test runs on function, efficiency, and dynamics**